nao1215/speaker/README.md

 # How to use
 ## Read the text
-Speaker command reads the text in Japanese by default (Because the author is Japanese).
+speaker command reads the text in Japanese by default (Because the author is Japanese).
 ```
 $ speaker "こんにちは"
 ```